scikit-learn/blog/_posts/2022-02-08-performances.md

 </div>

 scikit-learn has been around for more than 10 years.
-Yet, scikit-learn has some room of manoeuvre when it comes to performances.
+Yet, scikit-learn has some room to maneuver when it comes to performance.
 This series of blog post aims at explaining the on-going work of the scikit-learn developers to boost the library performances.

 <span style="background-color: #CAE9F5;">  [Read more online](https://jjerphan.xyz/sklearn-perf.html) </span>